jordancaraballo/nga-deep-learning/README.md

 #### Executing Container

 For Singularity containers to have access to other paths within the HPC environment, we need to bind directories to particular locations in the container.
+The container provided by this project has a built-in conda environment that includes all software dependencies to run this project.
+To shell into the container and activate this environment:

 ```bash
 singularity shell --nv -B /att/nobackup/$user:/att/nobackup/$user,/att/gpfsfs/atrepo01/ILAB:/att/gpfsfs/atrepo01/ILAB nga-deeplearning_latest.sif